Muriel Brunskill: Later years

-In 1949 Brunskill made her last operatic appearance, as Ortrud in Lohengrin at Covent Garden.
+In 1949, Brunskill made her last operatic appearance, as Ortrud in Lohengrin at Covent Garden.
 In the 1950s, she extended her repertoire, appearing in the musical Golden City by John Toré, which ran at the Adelphi Theatre from June to October 1950, and in the film The Story of Gilbert and Sullivan in 1953.
-In 1956–1957 she appeared in a Gilbert and Sullivan tour in Australia and New Zealand.
+In 1956 and 1957, she appeared in a Gilbert and Sullivan tour in Australia and New Zealand.

 Though best known for oratorio and opera, Brunskill was also admired for her song recitals.
 The Times said, "As a recitalist she excelled in the songs of Schubert, Brahms and those of contemporary English composers.
 Her voice, even throughout all registers... was capable of many and expressive nuances."
-In 1954 a Times critic commented that years of opera and oratorio had made her voice less suitable for the recital room.
+In 1954, a Times critic commented that years of opera and oratorio had made her voice less suitable for the recital room.
 In a 2001 history of London's main recital venue, the Wigmore Hall, the critic Alan Blyth remembered Brunskill's "formidable presence with her handbag plonked on the piano lid."

 Brunskill retired to Bishops Tawton, near Barnstaple, Devon, England, where she died at age eighty.